 \section{Abstract}

-In this article we study solutions to second order linear difference equations with variable coefficients.
-Under mild conditions we provide closed form solutions using finite continued fraction representations.
-The proof of the results are elementary and based on factoring a quadratic shift operator.
-As an application, we obtain two new generalized continued fraction formulas for the mathematical constant $\pi^2$.
+In this article, we explore solutions to second-order linear difference equations featuring variable coefficients.
+By imposing mild conditions, we present closed-form solutions through the utilization of finite continued fraction representations.
+The proof of our results relies on elementary techniques, specifically involving factoring a quadratic shift operator.
+As a consequential application, we unveil two novel generalized continued fraction formulas for the mathematical constant $\pi^2$.